rbms-bsc/DCRMR/_pages/Additional-notes/Supplementary-content.md

 ## 9.33.31 Errata leaves and slips

-<a name="9.33.31.1">9.33.31.1</a> Note the presence of errata leaves and errata slips.
+<a name="9.33.31.1">9.33.31.1</a> Always note the presence of errata leaves and errata slips.
 Note the presence of errata listed in other sources in the manifestation if considered important.

 >Example:
 ><CITE>Errata on last leaf</CITE>